Surveillance and Disease Intelligence Unit Zambia National Public Health Institute

 Measles & Rubella surveillance

-27 confirmed cases of COVID–19 were reported in the week under review from Lusaka (25)province and on the Copperbelt (2) province.
+27 confirmed cases, 0 death and 9 recoveries of COVID–19 were reported in the week under review from Lusaka (24) and Copperbelt (3) provinces.
+Cumulatively, 88 confirmed cases have been recorded, 3 deaths and 42 recoveries.

-The confirmed cases are in quarantine at Levy Mwanawasa Hospital and Masaiti district hospital respectively and are receiving medical care.
+The confirmed cases are in quarantine at designated health facilities in strategic districts and are receiving medical care.

-The University Teaching Hospital Virology Lab (UTHVL) is conducting tests for suspected cases and has to date received 475 samples, 400 have been processed with 29 confirmed positive for COVID-19.
+The University Teaching Hospital Virology Lab (UTHVL), the School of Veterinary Medicine (UNZA-VET) and Tropical Diseases Research Centre (TDRC) are conducting tests for suspected cases and has to date received 5,932 samples, 5,284 have been processed with 88 confirmed positive for COVID-19.

-The highest cumulative incidence reported is from Central province at 1,653 per 100,000 population.
+The highest cumulative incidence reported is from Central province at 2,085 per 100,000 of the population at risk.

 Global/Regional/Public Health Events (Cases/Case Fatality Rate)